react-cosmos/react-cosmos/README.md

 - **props** - Initial Component input, defaults to the URL query string
 - **defaultProps** - Default Component input to load when the given  _props_ are empty.
-This is useful when the initial Component input is loaded from the URL and you need a default Component input for the `/` home path
+Useful when the initial Component input is loaded from the URL and you need a default Component input for the `/` home path
 - **container** - DOM container to render Components in, defaults to `document.body`